LogtalkDotOrg/logtalk3/integration/NOTES.md

 	% swilgt -g "write('Hello world'), nl"

-Keep in mind, however, that the integration scripts already use the backend Prolog command-line option that allows a initialization file to be loaded in order to bootstrap Logtalk.
+Keep in mind, however, that the integration scripts already use the backend Prolog command-line option that allows an initialization file to be loaded in order to bootstrap Logtalk.
 See the script files for details.